Breast Reduction Overview

 One of the drawbacks to having excessively large breasts is an enlarged areola (the slightly darker area surrounding the nipple).
 Thankfully, breast reduction surgery corrects this.
 Since the incision occurs around the areola, it is a relatively simple technique to trim away the desired amount of areola and reshape it into a smaller size so it looks proportional with the new breast size and shape.

 Average Reduction Size?

-This varies depending on the patient’s aesthetic and physical goals as well as requirements by insurance.
+This varies depending on the patient’s aesthetic and physical goals.
 After breast reduction surgery, it is common to go down a complete cup size, if not two.